fblecha/readinglist/README.md

 ## 2020 Books
 * (WIP) @ The Everything Store by Brad Stone
+* The 10 Stories Great Leaders Tell by Paul Smith
-* (WIP) Functional Swift: Updated for Swift 4 by Chris Eidhof, Florian Kugler, Wouter Swierstra
+* Functional Swift: Updated for Swift 4 by Chris Eidhof, Florian Kugler, Wouter Swierstra
 * Subscribed: Why the Subscription Model Will Be Your Company's Future - and What to Do About It by Tien Tzuo and Gabe Weisert
 * The Unicorn Project by Gene Kim
 * @ Can't Hurt Me by David Goggins